 If you’re not wanting to switch from kibble entirely, you can also feed wet food as a topper.
 To do this, pair it with your pet’s favorite kibble and simply put some of the moist food on top.
 You’ll notice in the feeding guidelines above for K95 Turkey, there are also instructions for feeding it with dry product so just follow those instructions when using wet food as a topper.

-A main advantage to using wet food as a topper is the increased palatability it adds to your pet’s food.
+One main advantage to using wet food as a topper is the increased palatability it adds to your pet’s food.
 If you have a picky pup who sometimes just doesn’t feel like eating, it’s worth a try to incorporate wet dog food into their meals every once in a while to get them excited about dinner time.

-Using moist food as a mixer is very similar to the idea of using as a topper, but in this case you actually mix the wet dog food into the kibble.
+Using moist food as a mixer is very similar to the idea of using it as a topper, but in this case, you actually mix the wet dog food into the kibble.
 If your picky pet still isn’t eating all of their food with a topper, mixing it together may help your dog eat more of it.

 Another fun way to switch it up without making a commitment to switching their food entirely is to make frozen treats out of wet dog food.
 To do this, find an ice cube tray or mold, scoop some of the food into the tray, and then freeze for a few hours before serving to your pet.
 We have a tried and true method using our cat moist pouches and a silicone tray, but the general idea works the same with wet food as well.
 Depending on the size of your mold, you can make quite a few treats to last you a while!
 This also allows you to switch up flavors to make your pet think you’re treating them to something different.

-Wet Dog Food for Seniors
+How Much Food Should I Feed My Senior Dog?
+Understanding Wet Dog Food for Seniors

 Wet Food for Allergies